Australian tax official charged in $123 million fraud probe

 Three other tax bureaucrats face disciplinary action for accessing information about an internal audit of the fraud, Acting Commissioner of Taxation Andrew Mills said.
 Tax officials are only allowed to access data relevant to their work.

-"I cannot overstate the seriousness of these matters," Mills said, referring to the alleged corruption uncovered.

-"Australians must have a tax administration that they can trust and the people of the ATO must be of the utmost integrity and good judgment," he added.
+"Australians must have a tax administration that they can trust and the people of the ATO must be of the utmost integrity and good judgment," Mills said.

-The conspirators ran a legitimate payroll company contracted to pay staff on behalf of their employers.

-The scam came in when the conspirators introduced subcontractors to pay the salaries.
-Police allege the subcontractors were "a front" that only paid part of the taxes that the employees owed.
+Adam Cranston was among the first three defendants released on bail after appearing in a Sydney court on Thursday.
+He was charged with conspiracy to defraud the government, a charge that carries a maximum 10-year prison term.

+He did not enter a plea and his AU$300,000 ($224,000) surety was provided by his wife and grandmother.
+His 24-year-old sister is due to appear in court on June 13 on the same charge plus a charge of dealing in the proceeds of crime.
+It was not immediately clear what sentence she might face.